-Are you wondering what to bring back home with you on your next Belgium trip?
-We’ve got you covered with this list of ten fabulous souvenirs from Belgium.
+Are you wondering what to buy in Belgium on your next trip?
+We’ve got you covered with this list of ten authentic souvenirs from Belgium.
+No keyrings or mugs on this list!

-From traditional Bruges souvenirs to wacky Brussels souvenirs and even beautiful Antwerp diamonds, you’re sure to find something you want to buy and take home with you.
+From traditional souvenirs to wacky ones and even beautiful Antwerp diamonds, here are our favourite souvenirs from Belgium.
+We’re pretty sure you’ll find something you want to buy and take home with you.
+So, let’s find out which one of these will be first on your shopping list.

 1. Belgian Chocolate